 10. Van Gogh Museum

-Be prepared to join the line for a museum dedicated to a no-hope 19th-century Dutch artist who sold a single painting during his lifetime and ended his life by suicide.
+Get advance tickets for this museum dedicated to a no-hope 19th-century Dutch artist who sold a single painting during his lifetime and ended his life by suicide.
 Vincent's admirers are now legion and each of the more than 200 van Goghs hung on the museum's walls is as near priceless as paintings get.

 11. The Concertgebouw